Grace Bay Beach at Providenciales, Turks and Caicos. The beautiful Grace Bay Beach on Providenciales.

 There’s a wide offering of fun things to do on and in the stunning Turks and Caicos ocean.
 Activities range from wetland eco paddleboarding and kayaking, to the challenging sport of kiteboarding.
 Want to do something a bit more exciting?
 Try jet skiing, parasailing, wakeboarding, or tubing.

-The Turks and Caicos has some great snorkeling too.
-At the Bight Reef (Coral Gardens) near Grace Bay and Smith's Reef at Turtle Cove, fish, turtles, and coral reefs can be seen right off the beach.
+The Turks and Caicos has some great snorkeling and scuba diving too.
+At the Bight Reef (Coral Gardens) near Grace Bay and Smith’s Reef at Turtle Cove, fish, turtles, and coral reefs can be seen right off the beach.
 Boat tours are another option, and visit exquisite sites on the Turks and Caicos Barrier Reef, which is the second largest reef in the Atlantic.

 The Turks and Caicos is a great place for sport fishing.
 The island is the perfect place to launch from.
 Deep water off the edge of the Caicos plateau, which teems with pelagic fish, is minutes from the dock.